czue/pegasus-docs/css.md

 If you prefer, you can also replace them with the native framework classes (for example, replacing all instances of `pg-column` with `column` on Bulma, or `col-md` on Bootstrap).

+## Building for Multiple CSS Frameworks

+If you chose to build for multiple CSS frameworks, you can change frameworks by changing the `CSS_FRAMEWORK` value in your `settings.py` file.
+Valid options are `'bulma'`, `'bootstrap'`, nad `'tailwind'` - though note that [Tailwind CSS is experimental and not yet supported](/experimental/).